anadon/sfs-settings/docs/source/concepts/design.rst

 Under the Hood
 --------------

-Internally, python-settings uses stack introspection to determine the calling module and modify its namespace.
+Internally, sfs-settings uses stack introspection to determine the calling module and modify its namespace.
 This is how variables can "magically" appear in your module.

 Each setting can be configured to be: